minvws/gfmodules-ia-stub/README.md

 ## Enable SSH agent forwarding

-At this point, the MAX Core framework a git-type dependency, because is it not yet available as a Python package.
+At this point, the MAX Core framework is a git-type dependency, because it is not yet available as a Python package.
 Installing this dependency in the Docker environment requires a SSH key for authentication.
 To enable this scenario, follow the steps below to automatically forward your local SSH agent if one is